mitsuki31/jmatrix/README.md

 ## <a name="matrix-ops"></a> Matrix Operations

-There are some basic matrix operations you can do with **JMatrix**, here's the list:
+There are some basic matrix operations you can do with **JMatrix**:

 - [Addition](#matrix-add)
 - [Subtraction](#matrix-sub)
 - [Scalar Multiplication](#scalar-mult)